srimutyala/CarND-Path-Planning-Project/README.md

 3. Max Acceleration and Jerk are not Exceeded.
 The deceleration and accelerations at each update are set so as to not exceed 10 m/s^2  while also making sure the jerk does not go over 10 m/s^3.

+4. Car does not have collisions.
+The first check at every update is whether there is a car infront that's closer than 30m.
+If so, we slow down.
+Then, we evaluate options to change lanes which also takes vehicles thata re closer to ours before deciding whether shift lanes or stay in the slower lane.

+5. The car stays in its lane, except for the time between changing lanes.
+The car does stay in its lane all the time except for when it needs to change lanes.

+6. The car is able to change lanes
+We trigger a lane change feasibility check whenever there is a slower moving car in front of the vehicle that's at less 30m away.
+If we can safely exceute a lane change, we do so.
+Else, we reduce the vehicle's speed and stay in the same lane.
+We keep checking this lane change possibility as long as the car is behind a slow-moving vehicle.

+7. Path Generation
+We used a spline to map points for the vehicle's trajectory.
+A set of points are anchored at equal distances (at 30m, 45m, 60m) and new points are generated along these anchors to generate a smooth trajectory.
+This trajectory is constantly updated taking any lane chnages and slow traffic into consideration.

+Improvements
+There are many aspects of this model that can be enhanced.
+A few that are on my mind and will possibily implement soon (for the final project) are:

+1. Designing a cost function (using criteria like lane changes, desired speed, collisions, etc)
+2. Improvement in path planning where the car doesn't get boxed in slower moving traffic by using current speed, acceleration of the vehicles in the vicinity and picking a seemingly sub-optimal path in the short run but overall the best.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).